yacoubsmadi12/Zain-Linguo/replit.md

-# Daily English Word - Language Learning Platform
+# Zain Linguo - Corporate Language Learning Platform

 ## Overview

-Daily English Word is a modern web platform designed to help users learn one powerful English word each day.
+Zain Linguo is a modern corporate language learning platform designed to empower teams with enhanced English communication skills.
 The application features AI-powered content generation using Google's Gemini API, interactive quizzes, progress tracking, and a clean, responsive interface.
-Built with a full-stack TypeScript architecture, it provides a comprehensive vocabulary learning experience with gamification elements and monetization readiness through AdSense integration.
+Built with a full-stack TypeScript architecture, it provides a comprehensive language learning experience with department-specific learning paths, team progress tracking, and gamification elements.

 ## User Preferences